ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	top level domains and targeting on Google Search Console.

 ## 8. Be Noticed With Search Ads
-- In an auction, a the winning bidder appears in the top position.
+- In an auction, the winning bidder appears in the top position.
 - Max Cost Per Click (CPC) is the highest bid you are willing to make.
 - A keyword can be a group of words.
 - A keyword can be used as an advert heading.